GeminiGuard/GeminiGuard/README.md

 # GeminiGuard: Cooperative Defense against Adversarial Attacks

-This is repository for paper GeminiGuard: Cooperative Defense against Adversarial Attacks
+This is repository for paper GeminiGuard: Cooperative Defense against Adversarial Attacks.

+If you have any problem during using GeminiGuard, please open an issue to help us improve it.

 ## Requirements
 we mainly require the Python=3.6, keras=2.1.3, tensorflow-gpu=1.12.0, numpy, pandas, scikit-learn,cv2.